PSK1738/Algo_Trading/README.md

 # Quant-Projects
-Aiming to expose myself to as many different quant projects and ideas.
+Aiming to expose myself to many different quant projects and ideas.